Poll: Majority of Americans disagree with Trump's plan to arm teachers

 A majority of Americans disagree with President Donald Trump’s proposal to arm teachers, according to results from a new NBC News|SurveyMonkey poll.

 Still, a sizable 42 percent of people surveyed said they agree with Trump's proposal.
-A whooping 80 percent of Republicans and Republican-leaners are on board with arming teachers, while 88 percent of Democrats and Democratic-leaners disagree with it.
-A majority of Independents, 64 percent, also disagree with the plan.
+A whopping 80 percent of Republicans and Republican-leaners are on board with arming teachers, while 88 percent of Democrats and Democratic-leaners disagree with it.
+A majority of independents, 64 percent, also disagree with the plan.

 According to the poll, 55 percent disapprove of the way Trump is handling his job as president.
 Americans are also dissatisfied or angry about the way Congress and Trump have handled gun control, though there are stark differences by party.